 And it’s impossible for me to drink just a little Diet Coke: one a day becomes four in no time flat.
 (And four diet cokes a day starts to get expensive.)

-I have so many friends who talk about how they should give up Diet Coke–they wish they could–but it’s just so hard.
+I have so many friends who talk about how they should give up soda–they wish they could–but it’s just so hard.
 I know it is–I’ve been there!
 And I’ll share with you what worked for me to kick my own fierce Diet Coke habit.

 Thinking about giving up Diet Coke?
 Here’s how to get started.